 30 August - 4 September 2009

 South Africa

-Venue History Invited Speakers Call for Papers Travel General Committees
+Venue History Invited Speakers Call for Papers Travel Workshop Fees Registration

 "Structure and Properties"

-The next Indaba, the sixth in a series of interdisciplinary workshops (see History) organized by the South African Crystallographic Society in conjuction with the Structural Chemistry Commission of the International Union of Crystallography, will be held over the period:
+The next Indaba, the sixth in a series of interdisciplinary workshops, initiated by JCA Boeyens in 1995 and organized by the South African Crystallographic Society in conjunction with the Structural Chemistry Commission of the International Union of Crystallography, will be held over the period:

+30 August - 4 September 2009